Posts Tagged ‘Dupont’

 The suitman mural is on a railway underpass on Dupont St., just west of Lansdowne Ave.
 It covers the walls on both sides of the street.

 It was first painted and funded with $2000 received from the City of Toronto’s Clean and Beautiful program.
 But after Rob Ford was elected mayor and began his “clean up” campaign, it was painted over with dull grey paint.
-Considering that Joel Richardson was paid by the city to paint it in the first place.
+Rather silly considering that Joel Richardson was paid by the city to paint it in the first place.
 Late in October 2011 it was replaced with a similar mural.
 It took six weeks to repaint, 25 gallons of paint and 100 large cans of spray paint.

 Most of the photos taken were taken on 30 November 2013.
 Some photos are from a two years previous and they are marked as such.